ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 Yes, research shows that online therapy can be just as effective as in-person therapy for many people.

-Online therapy gives you the same professional support—but with more comfort and flexibility.
-You can meet from home, at a time that works for you, without travel or waiting rooms.
-Many people feel more relaxed and open when talking from a familiar space.
+Online therapy gives you the same professional support, with added comfort and flexibility Alhamdulillah.
+You can meet with me from home, at a time that works for you, without having to deal with travel or waiting rooms.
+Many women feel more relaxed and open when talking from a familiar space.

-I have expert training in offering high-quality online therapy, and my clients often comment on the fact that they feel very connected to me and can feel my warmth, although we are in different locations.
+I have expert training in offering high-quality online therapy & counselling, and my clients often comment on the fact that they feel very connected to me and can feel my warmth, although we are in different locations.

 6. What are your fees and are they covered by insurance?